Yagotaguchi/devoverflow_nextjs14/README.md

 - Develop robust and scalable applications
 - Improve knowledge and learn best practices
 - Add a unique project to my portfolio.

+NOTE: The branches are the most up-to-date parts of the project!